RicardoGuerra-97/RicardoGuerra-97/README.md

 # 👋 Hi, I'm **Ricardo Guerra**
-### **Data Analyst**
+### **Data Analyst and Scientist**

-I'm a Data Analyst with a strong foundation in accounting, financial control, and performance management, now focused on using modern data tools to drive operational efficiency and data-driven decision-making.
+I'm a Data Analyst and Scientist with a strong foundation in accounting, financial control, and performance management, now focused on using modern data tools to drive operational efficiency and data-driven decision-making.

 I specialize in data visualization and transforming complex datasets into meaningful, actionable insights.